waiting-for-dev/warden-jwt_auth/README.md

 At its core, this library consists of:

-- A Warden strategy that authenticates if a valid JWT token is present in the request headers.
+- A Warden strategy that authenticates a user if a valid JWT token is present in the request headers.
-- A rack middleware which adds a valid JWT token to the response headers in configured requests.
+- A rack middleware which adds a JWT token to the response headers in configured requests.
-- A rack middleware which revokes a JWT token in configured requests.
+- A rack middleware which revokes JWT tokens in configured requests.

 As you see, JWT revocation is supported.
 I wrote [why I think JWT tokens revocation is useful and needed](http://waiting-for-dev.github.io/blog/2017/01/23/stand_up_for_jwt_revocation/).